 Charge Your Car

-Charge Your Car (CYC) operates a network of public charge points - but they don't own the units.
-As a result their chargeable points vary in price, since prices are set by the owners), although many CYC units are free.
+Charge Your Car (CYC) operates a network of public charge points—but interestingly they don't own the units.
+As a result their chargeable points vary in price (prices are set by the owners), although many CYC units are free.

 Membership costs £20 per year, for which you'll be supplied with an RFID card to access the network.
 The app is free to download.
 Each time you plug in, you'll incur a £1 connection charge, plus any other electricity charge imposed by the owner (this could be a flat rate or a per kWh rate).
 Generally, rapid connections are charged.

 If you take regular road trips, you'll be familiar with Ecotricity, which runs the Electric Highway public charging network that operates over 300 EV charging points at motorway service stations all around the UK.

 With over over 3,000 public charging bays across the UK, there may be a POD Point near you.
-Some private car park hosts may impose a charge, but amazingly over 95% of POD Points are FREE to use.
+Some private car park hosts may impose a charge, but amazingly the majority of POD Points are FREE to use.

 Other EV Charging Networks